LeeCampbell/RxJS/doc/what.md

 As JavaScript is a prototype language with functions as a first class type, adopting a Linq style API is relatively easy (compared to Java for instance).

+The key features of Linq brings to a language or API include:
+#### Unitive

+Linq unifies a querying language that can target numerous data sources: Objects/Collections, SQL, XML and event data sources.
+Linq not only unifies querying across data sources, but also across languages.
+Linq has been ported from .NET (C#, VB.NET, F# etc) to C++, Python, Java and also JavaScript.

+#### Extensible

+You can extend Rx with your own custom query operators (extension methods).

+#### Declarative

+LINQ allows your code to read as a declaration of _what_ your code does and leaves the _how_ to the implementation of the operators.

+#### Composable

+By embracing a functional programming concepts like anon functions and fluent interfaces, Linq provides a way to compose operators together to create complex queries from simple operators.

+#### Transformative

+Queries can transform their data from one type to another.
+A query might translate a single value to another value, aggregated from a sequence of values to a single average value or expand a single data value into a sequence of values.

 ## Types